daelvn/ccrun/README.md

 ## Credits
 Thanks to all the collaborators at [CCEmuX](https://github.com/CCEmuX) for the amazing emulator.
 ## License
-This project is under the MIT License.
+This project is released to the public domain.